tfabris/BlueGigaEmpeg/README.md

 "Prerequisites" section of this document.
 Unzip it onto a folder named "BlueGigaEmpeg" on your computer's hard disk.

+Before connecting the USB cable between the computer and the Arduino, make sure that the empeg is either not connected to the BlueGigaEmpeg module or it is not powered up.
+In some conditions, the computer will not "see" the USB connection to the Arduino if you plug it into the computer when the Arduino is already receiving power from another power source.

 Connect the USB cable from the computer to the Arduino USB connector.
 This is the USB connector exposed on the end of the BlueGigaEmpeg enclosure.
-The correct USB cable was supplied with the BlueGigaEmpeg, it is an old style A-to-B connector.
+The correct USB cable is supplied with the BlueGigaEmpeg, it is an old style A-to-B connector.

 Using the Arduino IDE, open the BlueGigaEmpeg.ino project and compile and